jhu-ospo-courses/JHU-EN.601.270/Fall_2022/readme.md

 2. [PowerShell Student Projects](https://github.com/jhu-ospo-courses/JHU-EN.601.270/tree/main/Fall_2022#microsoft-powershell-projects): Microsoft [PowerShell Core](https://github.com/PowerShell/PowerShell) is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
 It includes a command-line shell, an associated scripting language and a framework for processing cmdlets.
 3. [Lutece Student Projects](https://github.com/jhu-ospo-courses/JHU-EN.601.270/tree/main/Fall_2022#lutece-projects): [Lutece](https://lutece-platform.github.io/) is a powerful Java™ based Content Management Framework developed by the [City of Paris](https://lutece.paris.fr/lutece/), and adopted in many places (including the St. Francis Neighborhood Center in Baltimore).
 4. [PatternFly Student Projects](#patternfly-projects): [PatternFly](https://www.patternfly.org) is an open source design system built to drive consistency and unify teams, and is used broadly by many open source products from [Red Hat](https://www.redhat.com).
 From documentation and components to code examples and tutorials, PatternFly is a place where design and development can thrive.
 We’re on a mission to help teams build consistent, accessible, and scalable enterprise product experiences—the open source way.
+5. [enarx Student Projects](#enarx-projects): The [enarx project](https://enarx.dev/) is an open source framework for running applications in TEEs (Trusted Execution Environments).
+It's part of the Confidential Computing Consortium from the Linux Foundation.
+It provides a WebAssembly runtime which uses TEEs, allowing developers to deploy secure applications using a variety of languages, such as: Rust, C/C++, C#, Go, and more.
+It is CPU-architecture independent, letting developers deploy the same application code transparently across multiple targets and architectures

 ## PASS Projects